 Seeing Special Things

 A long-standing partnership with Austin ISD spanning more than thirty-six years, Seeing Special Things cultivates equal access to the arts through established connections between the museum and local public schools.
-For the duration of an entire school year, educators at The Contemporary Austin work closely with classroom teachers to provide in-depth arts learning to 650 students from twelve Title I schools.
+For the duration of an entire school year, educators at The Contemporary Austin work closely with classroom teachers to provide in-depth arts learning to more than 500 students from Title I schools.
 Through multiple exhibition tours, pre-visit classroom exercises, art projects, and post-visit lesson plans, educators at The Contemporary Austin challenge and invigorate students with interdisciplinary activities that incorporate art, language, and science into an enriching cultural experience.
 In order to continue to offer Seeing Special Things at no cost to Austin ISD, the Education Fund supports expenses for buses, substitute teachers, art supplies, TEKS-aligned curriculum, and teacher workshops.

 Free Family Events

 With a vision to serve as Austin’s civic-minded museum, The Contemporary Austin is committed to strengthening free family programs that engage the community in fresh and exciting ways.
 Annually, more than 7,500 community members participated in free family events at The Contemporary Austin, including art-making workshops, performances and demonstrations by local artists, and special family days.
 To expand offerings for our community, donations to the Education Fund support costs to develop intergenerational activities and art-making projects based on exhibitions currently on view.